 Choosing a learning path has everything to do with the kind of career you want.
 Find out what you need to learn and which certifications can teach it to you, then choose the right order to take them in.

 Don't feel locked-in once you choose an AWS certification path.
 It's possible to change your mind and switch to another if you discover that your current choice is not the right fit, or set yourself a target of following them all and obtaining the full range of certifications.

 AWS is a worldwide major cloud provider that serves thousands of people every day.
 Getting certified in using it is one of the best things you can do for your career.

 AWS is affordable and effective, making it the most popular cloud service available today.
 It may also help create a more diverse tech industry because anyone with the necessary skills can obtain a certification.

 Choosing an AWS certification path can be difficult.
 There are so many options, and new ones continue to develop as technology changes.
 Consider what your career goals are and which certifications will help you reach them.

 Do you need help deciding how to use AWS to improve your career or business?
-We'd be happy to provide you with a free consultation.
+We'd be happy to jump on a call to discuss.
 See our services to learn more.